javascript-tutorial/en.javascript.info/1-js/1-getting-started/1-intro/article.md

 But what's great -- eventually all browsers tend to follow the standard.
 There are much less differences between them now than only a couple years ago.

+[summary]
+The trend: browsers, though eager for new features, tend to be compatible with the standard.
+[/summary]

 ## New EcmaScript

 JavaScript evolves.
 The upcoming EcmaScript-2016 standard adds more language-level features which make the syntax more capable and expressive.